Register now to learn more about Rezdiffra at an upcoming US National Panel Discussion

 MAESTRO-NASH is an ongoing Phase 3, randomized, double-blind, placebo-controlled trial.
-Efficacy and safety were evaluated in 888 adults with biopsy‑confirmed NASH with liver fibrosis stages F2 and F3 (at eligibility).
+Efficacy and safety were evaluated in 888 adults with biopsy-confirmed MASH with stage F2 or F3 liver fibrosis (at eligibility).1

 Trial design schema for MAESTRO-NASH